How to migrate from Dropbox to Google Drive

 Sometimes, what prevents us from trying out new products or software are our habits and routines with using services we’ve had for a while.

-In the case of Insync, a common situation we see among our users is the struggle to move from Dropbox to Google Drive.
-Users prefer to use Google Drive for any number of reasons, but it can get tedious to manually transfer tens of gigabytes worth of files they’ve accumulated in Dropbox over the years.
+In the case of Insync, a common situation among our users is the struggle to move from Dropbox to Google Drive.
+We understand it can definitely get tedious to manually transfer tens of gigabytes worth of files (or even more) that have accumulated in Dropbox over the years.

 How can Insync help you migrate from Google Drive to Dropbox?